Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “How long is each individual Full Day Camp?”

-Each camp is from 10:00-16:00 although please do check schedule for your area as some venues can change.
+Each camp is from 10:00-17:00 although please do check the schedule for your area as some venues can change.

 “At what time can I drop my child/children off?”

-It is possible to drop children off from 08:30/45 where coach(es) will be on duty (check venue/season).
+It is possible to drop children off from 08:30 for the full-day campers and from 09:20 for the half-day campers, where the coach(es) will be on duty (check venue/season).

-You need to pick your child up as soon as Camps is finished at 16:00/17:00 (check venue).
-Late pick-up at 18:00 is possible only for Summer camps.
+You need to pick your child up as soon as the Camps are finished at 17:00 (check venue).
+Late pick-up at 18:00 is possible only if requested to email@example.com and additional payment is required.
 It is not InterSoccer’s responsibility for the children after the end of camp.
 If you cannot be there on time please arrange for someone to pick your child up.
 If this is not possible then unfortunately you should not register your child.

 “How is a typical day/week structured?”

-Our key aim is to make sure participants have a great time, whatever ability.
+Our key aim is to make sure participants have a great time, whatever their ability.
 There is a great mix of activities each day to stimulate all ages & abilities.
-Children are split in age & ability groups & put through fun & instructive coaching sessions each day to aid the child’s progression.
-There will be a number of mini matches & tournaments with the days designed not to be too intense but fun & challenging with plenty of breaks for drink & food throughout the day.
+Children are split into age & ability groups & put through fun & instructive coaching sessions each day to aid the child’s progression.
+There will be a number of mini-matches & tournaments with the days designed not to be too intense but fun & challenging with plenty of breaks for drink & food throughout the day.
 Medals, prizes & gifts are presented at the end of the Summer Camps.

 “What breaks do the children get?”